Stantec (NYSE:STN) Issues FY 2022 Earnings Guidance

-Stantec (NYSE:STN – Get Rating) (TSE:STN) updated its FY 2022 earnings guidance on Wednesday.
+Stantec (NYSE:STN – Get Rating) (TSE:STN) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $2.33-$2.41 for the period, compared to the consensus EPS estimate of $2.31.
 The company issued revenue guidance of $3.39 billion-$3.50 billion, compared to the consensus revenue estimate of $3.36 billion.

-STN has been the subject of a number of research analyst reports.
-Raymond James lowered their price objective on shares of Stantec from C$85.00 to C$77.00 in a research report on Friday, May 13th.
-Royal Bank of Canada decreased their price target on shares of Stantec from C$69.00 to C$65.00 in a research report on Friday, May 13th.
-BMO Capital Markets decreased their price target on shares of Stantec from C$78.00 to C$72.00 in a research report on Friday, May 13th.
-Desjardins decreased their price target on shares of Stantec from C$81.00 to C$75.00 in a research report on Monday, May 16th.
-Finally, Atb Cap Markets reaffirmed a sector perform rating on shares of Stantec in a research note on Friday, May 13th.
-Six equities research analysts have rated the stock with a hold rating, nine have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of Buy and a consensus price target of $72.15.
+Stantec (NYSE:STN – Get Rating) (TSE:STN) last posted its quarterly earnings data on Wednesday, May 11th.
+The business services provider reported $0.48 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.47 by $0.01.
+The firm had revenue of $829.03 million for the quarter, compared to the consensus estimate of $814.14 million.
+Stantec had a return on equity of 14.24% and a net margin of 4.06%.
+On average, equities research analysts expect that Stantec will post 2.32 EPS for the current year.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, July 15th.
-Investors of record on Thursday, June 30th will be issued a dividend of $0.1391 per share.
-The ex-dividend date of this dividend is Wednesday, June 29th.
-This represents a $0.56 dividend on an annualized basis and a yield of 1.23%.
-Stantec’s dividend payout ratio (DPR) is presently 40.71%.
+STN has been the topic of a number of analyst reports.
+Scotiabank cut their price target on Stantec from C$78.00 to C$72.00 in a research note on Thursday, May 12th.
+Royal Bank of Canada cut their price target on Stantec from C$69.00 to C$65.00 in a research note on Friday, May 13th.
+National Bank Financial raised Stantec from a sector perform rating to an outperform rating in a research note on Thursday, February 24th.
+TD Securities dropped their price objective on Stantec from C$80.00 to C$74.00 in a research note on Friday, May 13th.
+Finally, Desjardins dropped their price objective on Stantec from C$81.00 to C$75.00 in a research note on Monday, May 16th.
+Six research analysts have rated the stock with a hold rating, nine have assigned a buy rating and one has assigned a strong buy rating to the company.
+According to MarketBeat.com, Stantec currently has an average rating of Buy and a consensus target price of $72.15.

-A number of large investors have recently modified their holdings of the business.
-BlackRock Inc. boosted its position in shares of Stantec by 8.0% in the fourth quarter.
-BlackRock Inc. now owns 47,992 shares of the business services provider’s stock valued at $2,700,000 after acquiring an additional 3,573 shares during the period.
-Geode Capital Management LLC raised its stake in shares of Stantec by 0.7% during the fourth quarter.
-Geode Capital Management LLC now owns 47,038 shares of the business services provider’s stock worth $2,642,000 after acquiring an additional 319 shares in the last quarter.
-Citadel Advisors LLC purchased a new position in shares of Stantec during the fourth quarter worth approximately $1,349,000.
-Bridgewater Associates LP raised its stake in shares of Stantec by 14.3% during the first quarter.
-Bridgewater Associates LP now owns 25,839 shares of the business services provider’s stock worth $1,297,000 after acquiring an additional 3,240 shares in the last quarter.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+BlackRock Inc. grew its holdings in shares of Stantec by 8.0% in the 4th quarter.
+BlackRock Inc. now owns 47,992 shares of the business services provider’s stock valued at $2,700,000 after acquiring an additional 3,573 shares in the last quarter.
+Geode Capital Management LLC grew its holdings in shares of Stantec by 0.7% in the 4th quarter.
+Geode Capital Management LLC now owns 47,038 shares of the business services provider’s stock valued at $2,642,000 after acquiring an additional 319 shares in the last quarter.
+Citadel Advisors LLC bought a new position in shares of Stantec in the 4th quarter valued at about $1,349,000.
+Bridgewater Associates LP grew its holdings in shares of Stantec by 14.3% in the 1st quarter.
+Bridgewater Associates LP now owns 25,839 shares of the business services provider’s stock valued at $1,297,000 after acquiring an additional 3,240 shares in the last quarter.
 Finally, D. E. Shaw & Co.
-Inc. purchased a new position in shares of Stantec during the fourth quarter worth approximately $855,000.
-Hedge funds and other institutional investors own 62.35% of the company’s stock.
+Inc. bought a new position in shares of Stantec in the 4th quarter valued at about $855,000.
+Institutional investors own 62.35% of the company’s stock.

 Stantec Company Profile (Get Rating)